Stop Pandemics Before They Start Without Needles

 Stopping Tick-Borne Diseases Like Lyme

-Vaccinate Mice & Prevent Infection at the Source
+Vaccinate Mice and Fight Infection at the Source

 The only known species that can spread Lyme disease is the black-legged tick, also known as the "deer tick".
 The tick contracts Lyme disease mainly from the white-footed mouse.